zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the query results, the DOB field is highlighted, showing how all the birth dates appear as the actual birth date, and not a masked value.](media/ssms-unmasked-results.png "SSMS Query Results")

-> **NOTE**: The SqlServer2008 VM is not needed for the remaining exercises of this hands-on lab.
+> **Note**: The SqlServer2008 VM is not needed for the remaining exercises of this hands-on lab.
 You can log off of that VM.

 ## Exercise 3: Configure Key Vault